ehamberg/gtdguide/src/lyagtd.markdown

 The @@in@@ list is where you capture ideas and tasks as they occur to you.
 This can be your boss telling you to bake her a carrot cake, or seeing a poster for a circus you want to see.
-The barrier for adding something to your @@in@@ list should be as low as possible--jot it down in a notebook or press the right buttons on your mobile phone.
+The barrier for adding something to your @@in@@ list should be as low as possible---jot it down in a notebook or press the right buttons on your mobile phone.
 While I have called it *the* @@in@@ list, It is no problem to have more than one.
 Maybe a computer program for when you are in front of a computer and a notebook for when you loiter outside the mall?
 The